 If you want to place a photography watermark on your photos, download these 6 free photography watermarks as Photoshop actions and add them in several clicks.
 They are fully adjustable and can be used on all photos.

-Let’s say you are a photographer and take great pictures professionally, sell them and get much money.
+Let’s say you are a photographer and take great pictures professionally, sell them, and make a lot of money.
 You post them on the web for your portfolio.
 Having spent much effort and time on it, you do not want your photos to be used by other people for some commercial purposes or photography competitions.
 For this purpose, watermarks for photographers were created.
-When you add a sign to your image, it becomes unique and can’t be used by somebody.
+When you add a sign to your image, it becomes unique and can’t be used by somebody else.

 1. The idea and composition of the image is damaged

 Many people think that the main disadvantage of the picture with watermark is that it doesn’t look so seamless and harmonious, because the sign distracts the user's attention.
 In many cases, it also gives the picture a look of some poor-quality thing, but everything depends on the author's sense of style and taste.

 The protective functions of such signs are rather vague, and you cannot perceive them as a real tool against content thieves.
 You should agree that the name of the site in the corner does not stop those who decide to get your picture.
 The intruder will just have to spend the time to remove the watermarks or maybe just crop the photo, but it will take no more than a few minutes.